ExgnosisClasses/JavaWeek1/Labs/Lab 1-2 Grokking Bytecode/Lab 1-2 Grokking Bytecode.md

 }
 SourceFile: "HelloWorld.java"
 ```
-After this course, you should be able to come back and understand a lot of what is in this output.
+After this course, you should be able to come back and understand some of what is in this output.

 In real life, it is highly unlikely that you will ever be decompiling Java, but it is important to see what bytecode is at least once in your career